GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

     - Next, click on ![](/fig/attribute_table_delete_feature.png) `Delete selected features` to delete the points with no capacity information.
     - Click on ![](/fig/mActionToggleEditing.png) to save and exit the editing mode.

+% Adjust the cleaning instructions to decide on cold capacity = NULL

+> Our new healthsites point layer now includes only the healthsites for which we received additional data.

 ### Task 6: Classifying the Healthsites

 5. Now, we can classify the healthsites points to indicate which healthsites have a cold chain in order to store measles vaccines.